-The Working Group made a higher priority of improving the CAC dimension of peacekeeping and political missions, calling for strengthening this dimension in eight of the 11 conclusions adopted.
-The Working Group also ensured that three UNSC field trips (Afghanistan, Democratic Republic of the Congo, and Central African Republic) incorporated a CAC dimension in their terms of reference, and, in 2010, the Working Group itself made its first field visit (Nepal).
+The Working Group made a higher priority of improving the CAAC dimension of peacekeeping and political missions, calling for strengthening this dimension in eight of the 11 conclusions adopted.
+The Working Group also ensured that three Security Council visiting missions (Afghanistan, Democratic Republic of the Congo, and Central African Republic) incorporated a CAAC dimension in their terms of reference, and, in 2010, the Working Group itself made its first field visit (Nepal).

-The Working Group showed innovation when it introduced a regional monitoring and reporting mechanism to address cross-border violations perpetrated by the Lord's Resistance Army in the Democratic Republic of the Congo, Central African Republic, Uganda, and South Sudan (Uganda, 2010).
-The first report on this cross-border mechanism on the Lord's Resistance Army was submitted in May 2012.
+The Working Group showed innovation when it introduced a regional monitoring and reporting mechanism to address cross-border violations perpetrated by the Lords' Resistance Army (LRA) in the Democratic Republic of the Congo, Central African Republic, Uganda, and South Sudan (Uganda 2010).
+The first report on this cross-border mechanism on the LRA was submitted in May 2012.